Jamba!: History

-Jamba/Jamster boomed—when VeriSign bought the business it had a turnover of $15 million per quarter and 3 quarters later this increased to $150 million a quarter—in 2005 the company made close to $600 million in revenue.
+Jamba/Jamster boomed—when VeriSign bought the business it had a turnover of $15 million per quarter and 3 quarters later this increased to $150 million a quarter—in 2005, the company made close to $600 million in revenue.
 VeriSign expanded Jamba/Jamster by the acquisitions of UNC-Embratel and Unimobile.
 Jamster also added to its revenues by adding "impulse purchasing"—when you downloaded one ringtone, you were offered others.
 This turned into interactive advertising, for which the mobile owner was charged, sometimes unknowingly.
 This created controversy in Europe, and was quickly withdrawn.

 Later developments included a collaboration with L'Oréal encouraging users to send in photos to find 'America's next supermodel' and promoting VeriSign Back-Up as a mechanism to re-download music tracks a customer had previously bought to a different mobile phone, for example if the previous phone was stolen, broken or lost.

-On 12 September 2006 News Corporation announced it would pay approximately $188 million for 51% shares in Jamba! and would combine it with Fox Mobile Entertainment assets, such as Mobizzo, with Lucy Hood, formerly President of Fox Mobile Entertainment, becoming CEO of the joint venture.
-On 23 October 2006 it was announced that Vernon Irvin would join XM Satellite Radio as Chief Marketing Officer.
+On 12 September 2006, News Corporation announced it would pay approximately $188 million for 51% shares in Jamba! and would combine it with Fox Mobile Entertainment assets, such as Mobizzo, with Lucy Hood, formerly President of Fox Mobile Entertainment, becoming CEO of the joint venture.
+On 23 October 2006, it was announced that Vernon Irvin would join XM Satellite Radio as Chief Marketing Officer.
 In late December 2010, Jesta Group acquired Fox Mobile Group from News Corp.
 Jesta Group renamed the mobile services company to Jesta Digital.

 Controversy

 Jamba! had drawn criticism for allegedly misleading customers in its service advertisements.
 In general, Jamba! services were sold as a subscription, despite advertising that seems to imply that customers are buying a one-off phone ringtone.
-The firm had drawn criticism for making it difficult to unsubscribe; for example, during December 2005, Jamba!'s German website FAQ did not mention the SMS code needed to cancel all subscriptions.
+The company drew criticism for making it difficult to unsubscribe; for example, during December 2005, Jamba!'s German website FAQ did not mention the SMS code needed to cancel all subscriptions.

 Jamba! advertised aggressively on youth-oriented channels such as MTV and German VIVA.
 In 2004, it spent €90 million on television advertising in Germany alone.
-In Jamba! countries in Europe, it had not been uncommon to see a multitude of the same Jamba! commercials on television in the same commercial break.
+In Jamba! countries in Europe, it was not uncommon to see a multitude of the same Jamba! commercials on television in the same commercial break.
 An online petition in Germany protesting against the firm's advertising practices drew some 200,000 signatures.

-In late September 2006 television channels MTV, ProSieben, RTL II and Viva cited ethics concerns over refusing to air Jamba's advertisement for a Hitler themed SMS-downloadable cartoon titled "Der Bonker".
-Illustrator Walter Moers's short film depicts Hitler in bathroom humour scenes with his dog Blondi and three Nazi uniformed rubber ducks.
+In late September 2006, television channels MTV, ProSieben, RTL II and Viva cited ethics concerns over refusing to air Jamba's advertisement for a Hitler themed SMS-downloadable cartoon titled "Der Bonker".
+Illustrator Walter Moers's short film depicts Hitler in toilet humour scenes with his dog Blondi and three German uniformed rubber ducks.
 The work had earned criticism from some Jewish memorial groups and politicians, while garnering praise from others.